W427697/Discord-/docs/api/main-config-indexers.md

 Type: `(userTitle?: string) => string`

 A function that takes a user-provided title and returns a formatted title for the index entry, which is used in the sidebar.
+If no user title is provided, one is automatically generated based on the file name and path.

 See [`IndexInput.title`](#title) for example usage.